 The financial result of all completed transactions of a trading account.

 Bank Identification Number (BIN)¶

-Callback is the request wich contains data about the certain entities, e. g.
-Operation with it's state, properties and request body.
+The request which contains data about the certain entities, e. g. operation with its state, properties and request body.

 Cart Abandonment Rate¶